4c697361/nail-classification/README.md

 # 3. Train a model from scratch:
 ----------
 For this task first copy the images into the data folder.
-The tree structure should look like
+The tree structure starting from the root directory should look like

     └── data
         └── raw